ali-ghosn/CSC7644-Final-Project-Ghosn/README.md

 **CSC 7644: Applied LLM Development — Final Project** Louisiana State University

-A deterministic, schema-constrained LLM application that converts natural language technical tasks into validated, step-by-step JSON execution plans and executes them through a sequential controller loop.
+An LLM application that converts natural language technical tasks into validated, step-by-step JSON execution plans and executes them through a sequential controller loop.

 ---

 ## Overview

-Given a natural language task like:
+When given a natural language task like:

 > *"Add 3 and 5, then multiply the result by 2"*